Foodborne Pathogen Testing

 Seafood & Shellfish

-Vibrio, Listeria, Histamine analysis.
+Vibrio, Listeria, and histamine analysis.

 Fresh Produce safety screening